ivan-pi/fc8/README.md

 ### X-forwarding

-Since FC8 uses the X11 window library (via EGGX/ProCALL), you can run the interpreter on a remote machine using X-forwarding.
+When the X11 version of fc8 was built, you can run it on a remote machine using X-forwarding.
 To do so you must have a running X-server (e.g. Xming on Windows, XQuartz on Mac).
 After logging in with
 ```
 $ ssh -Y <userID>@<destination>
 ```
-you should be able to run FC8 remotely, including the communication and forwarding of key-presses.
+you should be able to run fc8 remotely.

 ## Examples

-A few example ROMs can be bound in the `cartridges/` directory.
+Some example ROMs can be bound in the `cartridges/` directory.
 ROMS/cartridges can be loaded at the command line:
 ```
-$ ./FC8 <cartridge>
+$ ./fc8 <cartridge>
 ```

 ## Tests